-RNA polymerase II (Pol II) produces a 500-3,000 nucleotide transcript, called the primary microRNA (pri-miRNA).

-This is then cropped to form a pre-miRNA hairpin by a multi-protein complex that includes DROSHA (~60-100 nucleotides).

-AA, poly A tail; m7G, 7-methylguanosine cap; ORF, open reading frame.

-Overview of the miRNA network

-This double-stranded hairpin structure is exported from the nucleus by RAN GTPase and exportin 5 (XPO5).

-DICER1 to produce two miRNA strands, a mature miRNA sequence, approximately 20 nt in length, and its short-lived complementary sequence, which is denoted miR.

-AA, poly A tail; m7G, 7-methylguanosine cap; ORF, open reading frame.

-Overview of the miRNA network

-The thermodynamic stability of the miRNA duplex termini and the identity of the nucleotides in the 3' overhang determines which of the strands is incorporated into the RNA-inducing silencing complex (RISC).

-The single stranded miRNA is incorporated into RISC.

-This complex then targets it e.g. to the target 3' untranslated region of a mRNA sequence to facilitate repression and cleavage.
+The thermodynamic stability of the miRNA duplex termini and the identity of the nucleotides in the 3' overhang determines which of the single strand miRNA is incorporated into the RNA-inducing silencing complex (RISC).
+The RISC complex is then targeted by the miRNA to the target 3' untranslated region of a mRNA sequence to facilitate repression and cleavage.
+The main function of miRNAs is to down-regulate gene expression of their target mRNAs.
+13 miRNAs Mature miRNA molecules are partially complementary to one or more mRNA molecules.
+Fig. shows the solution NMR-structure of let-7 miRNA:lin-41 mRNA complex from C. elegans Cevec et al. Nucl.

-AA, poly A tail; m7G, 7-methylguanosine cap; ORF, open reading frame.

-miRNAs

-Mature miRNA molecules are partially complementary to one or more mRNA molecules.

-solution NMR-structure of let-7 miRNA: lin-41 mRNA complex from C. elegansCevec et al. Nucl.
 Acids Res.
-(2008) 36: 2330.

-The main function of miRNAs is to down-regulate gene expression of their target mRNAs.

-miRNAs typically have incomplete base pairing to a target and inhibit the translation of many different mRNAs with similar sequences.
+(2008) 36: 2330. miRNAs typically have incomplete base pairing to a target and inhibit the translation of many different mRNAs with similar sequences.
 In contrast, siRNAs typically base-pair perfectly and induce mRNA cleavage only in a single, specific target.

-discovery of let7

-The first two known microRNAs, lin-4 and let-7, were originally discovered in the nematode C. elegans.

-They control the timing of stem-cell division and differentiation.

-let-7 was subsequently found as the first known human miRNA.
+discovery of let7 The first two known microRNAs, lin-4 and let-7, were originally discovered in the nematode C. elegans.
+There, they control the timing of stem-cell division and differentiation. let-7 was subsequently found as the first known human miRNA.